 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Indirect expenditures: The assumptions concerning what constitutes indirect expenditures and also the assumption that sponsored research expenditures include 5% in indirect cost reimbursement will remain open to discussion, particularly among the established users of these data and those who have constituted the review and support partnership.
+The administrative data on sponsored research is considered accurate for those institutions that have recorded it.
+However, there may be under-reporting due to the uniqueness of this category.
+For the non-sponsored modeled expenditures there are several issues, one being indirect expenditures.
+The assumptions concerning what constitutes indirect expenditures and also the assumption that sponsored research expenditures include 5% in indirect cost reimbursement will remain open to discussion, particularly among the established users of these data and those who have constituted the review and support partnership.
 The 5% estimate is particularly arbitrary because CAUBO does not have any information on the amount of indirect costs covered by reported sponsored research grants and contracts.
-These may be reported by universities as sponsored research or elsewhere under other types of expenditures.
-It is known that some of the indirect costs are covered by business and private not-for-profit awards and that Quebec covers 15% of indirect costs in its awards (but universities do not necessarily report these funds under sponsored research).
-The Quebec figure suggests that the 5% estimation overall for that province is likely low.
-Project staff will continue to work closely with CAUBO and the universities and related associations in the future to improve estimates in this area.
+Project staff will continue to work closely with the Canadian Association of University Business Officers (CAUBO), related associations and the postsecondary institutions to improve estimates in this area.

 - Date modified: